21 Incredibly Beautiful Places in Portugal to Visit Right Now

 The clifftop village of Monsaraz with its castle and city wall gets our vote for the most beautiful village in Portugal.
 Perched on a narrow hilltop and surrounded by medieval walls, Monsaraz offers visitors a glimpse into the traditional life of rural Portugal.

 Like elsewhere in the Alentejo, the food and wine in Monsaraz are top-notch.
-Enjoy the slow life and ride a bike in the surrounding countryside dotted with olive groves, white-washed hamlets and cork forests.
+Enjoy the slow pace of village life and cycle through the surrounding countryside dotted with olive groves, whitewashed hamlets and cork forests.

-You will not only find excellent views over the Alentejo hinterland from Monsaraz, but this hilltop village is also where the best pottery in Portugal comes from.
-Visit São Pedro do Corval to see the whole process from throwing clay on the wheel, to painting, glazing and baking.
-You can also give it a try yourself of feeling creative.
+This hilltop village is also where some of Portugal’s best pottery comes from.
+Visit São Pedro do Corval, a short drive away, to see artisans at work throwing clay on the wheel, painting, glazing, and baking.
+You can even try it yourself if you’re feeling creative.

-Monsaraz is one of the best places in Europe for stargazing due to Alentejo’s cloudless skies and lack of light pollution.
-The Observatório do Lago Alqueva offers nightly stargazing sessions.
+As night falls, Monsaraz becomes one of the best places in Europe for stargazing thanks to the region’s clear skies and minimal light pollution.
+The Observatório do Lago Alqueva offers nightly stargazing sessions with telescopes and expert guides, making it an unforgettable experience.

 Where to stay in Monsaraz